 In early 2020, Dr Mike Galsworthy and Peter Jukes hatched the idea of regional online citizen-journalism publications.
 From there, the Bylines Network was born.
 The first publication, Yorkshire Bylines, was launched in April 2020, and the network rapidly grew, adding the North East, West Country, West England, Sussex and East Midlands in quick succession.

 In 2021, East Midlands expanded to include the West Midlands and became Central Bylines, and two new titles were launched in Kent and East Anglia.
 Bylines swiftly established a strong reputation.
 Yorkshire Bylines’ features on the downsides of Brexit and the cabinet’s breaches of the ministerial code went viral, as did articles from across the network, such as an open letter to Keir Starmer published in West England Bylines.
 Since then, the network has hosted webinars, started a podcast, and run student placement programmes in several branches.
 In July 2021, the network formalised its own legal identity and Bylines Networks Limited was established.
 This is separate to Byline Times, but the organisations have a shared ethos and a close working relationship.

 Our newest Bylines joined us from the North West in February 2022 and just a week later we launched the Bylines Gazette.
 In August 2022, Bylines Scotland became our first country launch, followed by Bylines Cymru which launched on St David’s Day 2023.

 In April 2022 we adopted our new logo.
-We considered a wide variety of options from abstract to literal, and settled on the red kite as a popular and welcome site that many of those who live in the UK will be familiar with.
+We considered a wide variety of options from abstract to literal, and settled on the red kite as a popular and welcome sight that many of those who live in the UK will be familiar with.
 For many, birds symbolise the role of messenger and our kite is carrying the gazette in her talons.
 The kite is ever watchful and ours is keeping a particular eye on the political landscape of our country!